shrimantasatpati/GroundingDINO_Object_Counter/README.md

 ## GroundingDINO_Object_Counter
+ - Counting number of occurrences of several objects in single/multiple images
+ - Extending the GroundingDINO usability for counting and returning the total items detected

 - **CLASSES:** ['headlamp', 'men underwear', 'book', 'candy', 'paper', 'box', 'bottle'] #Classes to detect in images
+  * Change the items of the CLASSES list to detect other objects

 - **BOX_TRESHOLD:** 0.30
 - **TEXT_TRESHOLD:** 0.20